Skip to Content

 Who knew vultures are under threat and need to be fed!

-(Victoria Falls, by the way, is the humongous waterfall between Zambia and Zimbabwe that many people visit when on an African safari.)
+(Victoria Falls, by the way, is the humongous waterfall between Zambia and Zimbabwe many people visit when on an African safari.)

 Vulture feeding, Victoria Falls